 2009 December - Retired colonel becomes first army officer to be convicted of crimes committed during civil war.

 2010 October - US apologises for deliberately infecting hundreds of Guatemalans with gonorrhoea and syphilis as part of medical tests in the 1940s.
-President Colom describes the tests as a "crime against humanity".

 2011 August - Four former soldiers found guilty of a village massacre become the first to be convicted of rights abuses during the civil war.